macMikey/levurehelper-app_updater/README.md

 ### appcast.xml

-Sparkle and WinSparkel both use an `appcast.xml` file to detect updates.
+Sparkle and WinSparkle both use an `appcast.xml` file to detect updates.
 You need to copy the file included with this helper into the folder where supporting build files are stored (e.g. `build files`) and customize it.
 Here are the default contents:

 ```
 <?xml version="1.0" encoding="utf-8"?>